FOR THE CREPES:

 1 1/2 teaspoons Simply Organic Pure Vanilla Extract

 1 pinch sea salt or pink Himalayan salt

 2 teaspoons Simply Organic Rosemary, crushed (see Recipe Tip)

 1/2 cup honey

-4. Once hot, pour a scant 1/4 cup of the batter in the center of the pan.
-Tilt the pan in a circular motion to spread the batter as thinly as possible around the pan.
-Let cook for about one minute until the edges start to brown and lift away from the pan.
+- Once hot, pour a scant 1/4 cup batter in the center of the pan.
+Tilt pan in a circular motion until batter is as thinly spread out as possible.
+Cook for about 1 minute, until the edges start to brown and lift away from the pan.

-7. Remove crepes from the oven, fold into quarter or roll, top with pomegranate arils and pomegranate syrup.
-Serve hot.
+- Remove crepes from oven, roll each crepe or fold into quarters.
+Top with pomegranate arils and syrup, then serve hot.

-3. Pour into a bowl and refrigerate until chilled.
-It will thicken as it cools.
-Bring to room temperature before using if desired.
+- Pour into a bowl and refrigerate until chilled and thickened.
+Remove from refrigerator and bring to room temperature before using, if desired.

-Note To grind the rosemary, place about 1 tablespoon in a clean coffee grinder, spice grinder, or mortar and pestle.
-Grind partially, until you’re left with small pieces of rosemary but not a fine powder.
+To crush the rosemary, place about 1 tablespoon in a clean coffee grinder, spice grinder or mortar and pestle.
+Grind until rosemary is broken into pieces but not ground into a fine powder.